 We have hit a few bumps over the years, but thankfully we are one of the lucky families with a successful outcome.
-Our son will be 17 years old this year and his condition (although never cured) has never held him back from pursuing what he wants, including a very promising football career.
+Our son will be 19 years old this year and his condition (although never cured) has never held him back from pursuing what he wants in life.

 This sentence jumped out at me one night….